nadiapozdnyakova/nadiapozdnyakova.github.io/home.md

 # I am a sixth-year Economics PhD student at New York University.

-I am interested in macroeconomics with a focus on international and behavioral macroeconomics and international finance.
+My primary field is international macroeconomics and my secondary fields are macroeconomics and international trade.

 In my [job market paper](jmp.pdf), I study exchange rate expectations of firms and their implications for the transmission of aggregate shocks in a small open economy.